ohler55/ojg/discover.md

 The discover package includes access to the basic scanner with the `discover.Find` and `discover.Read` functions.
 These function takes a callback that is called for each potential match.
-The callback can then determine what to do with the potential bytes.
+The callback can then determine what to do with the candidate bytes.
 If it is determined the text is not parseable as JSON or SEN or for what ever other reason the callback can return a flag indicating the scanner should backup to one after the start of the candidate bytes and